lastingParadox/ff-site/archive-to-markdown/md/ff2/2-tuck-and-run.md

 **Master JRM** _(23-Jun-18 07:51 PM)_

-> But it’s bigger than some of the guys I’ve been with!
+> But it's bigger than some of the guys I've been with!

 **Bagelwrecker** _(23-Jun-18 07:51 PM)_